-Operating from Reykjavík Airport in the heart of the country's capital, Air Iceland offers quick and easy access to a wide range of destinations around Iceland, the Faroe Islands and Greenland.http://www.airiceland.is/
+Operating from Reykjavík Airport in the heart of the country's capital, Air Iceland offers quick and easy access to a wide range of destinations around Iceland, the West Nordic countries, Scotland and Ireland.http://www.airiceland.is/

 Strong roots in Iceland